Scaffolding Firm Fined After Worker Killed In Fall

 was not built high

-to prevent his fall.
+enough to prevent his fall.
 Newhey Loft Conversions Ltd have

 since pleaded guilty to three separate counts of breaching HSE